May 18, 2017 – Thursday

 A small admission fee and we were then free to roam the Roman ruins.
 They were dimly lit and had boardwalks built to keep the riff-raff from getting too adventurous.
 Some lights were manually activated and would turn off after a short time.
 I wasn’t sure if that was purely for economy, or for preservation reasons.
 Unfortunately I didn’t realize this until about the third exhibit.
 I just wondered why everything was so dark!

 The baths themselves were constructed in the early Roman Empire (from about 753 BC to 27 BC) but were most recently discovered in 1903.
-It wasn’t until 1965 was the public allowed access to what we see now.
+It wasn’t until 1965 that the public was allowed access to what we see now.
 It really is amazing how advanced the Romans were when it came to such low-tech technology, let alone the fact that it survived all of these years.
 I often wonder what will remain of our current culture 2,000 years from now.

-An aerial view of the baths when they were being excavated
+A picture of a poster of an aerial view of the baths when they were being excavated

 Looking across the ruins